The Bull Elephant

 Robert Kenyon

 Rob is a native of Stafford County, now a resident of the People's Republic of Reston.
-He has been involved in every election cycle on some level since 1997, is a former chair of the Republican Liberty Caucus of Virginia, precinct captain, legislative district chair, is active in his local Republican unit, and has blogged on Virginia and national politics since 2007.
-He currently serves as Secretary of the Republican Liberty Caucus of Virginia.
+He has been involved in every election cycle on some level since 1997, is a former chair of the Republican Liberty Caucus of Virginia, precinct captain, legislative district chair, and has blogged on Virginia and national politics since 2007. he hopes to return to the Republican party when the orange virus has been eradicated.

 Your life will be better if you click one of these